Hoerner, Happ, bullpen lead Cubs past Reds 8-5

 TRAINER’S ROOM

-Reds: Moustakis started at second, but left in the sixth with a bruised left foot. … OF Nick Senzel could return in a matter of days, manager David Bell said.
+Reds: Moustakas started at second, but left in the sixth with a bruised left foot after being hit pitch in the fourth… DH Winker left in the seventh with back tightness. … OF Nick Senzel could return in a matter of days, manager David Bell said.
 Senzel was placed on the injured list Aug.
 19 for an unspecified reason. … LHP Wade Miley (left shoulder sprain) had extra soreness Thursday after a side session Wednesday and “took a step back,” Bell said.

-Cubs: Bryant was back in the lineup at third base and had two hits after being held out Wednesday.
+Cubs: Bryant was back in the lineup at third base after being held out Wednesday.
 He was hit by a pitch on the left elbow Tuesday.

 UP NEXT